 They are able to do so because they have an increased level of red blood cells to carry oxygen around the body and typically need only 7% oxygen in the air to survive.

 They are exceptional diggers shifting 540 times their own body weight and excavate up to 200 meters of tunnel all in one day!

 Moles are around 150 mm in length and weigh between 110-120 gms.
 The male is slightly larger than the female.
 They work in cycles of approximately 4 hours working and then 4 hours sleeping.

 Many people believe they are blind which is not the case as their tiny eyes are extremely sensitive to light.
 Moles have sensory hairs on their face and bodies that help them navigate the darkness of their tunnels.
 Moles eat around two thirds of their body weight daily to survive.
 They excavate new tunnels in their search for food.

 With the need to create tunnels of 200 meters or so in length the damage caused by a single mole continues to be a major concern to those that experience it.

 There are many modern variations of the simple mole trap.
 The scissor trap is probably the most commonly used of all the modern mole traps, it is relatively easy to set and use by a novice trapper.
 There are several versions of the scissor trap.

 With a base in Hemsby near Great Yarmouth, Great Plumstead near Norwich and Great Ryburgh, near Fakenham, you can be sure that we are your local mole catchers near you.
-No matter where your mole, where it is in the garden, a field, paddocks or playing field, we can catch them.
+No matter where your mole, in the garden, farmland, paddocks, Golf Course or playing fields, we can catch them.